 When you think about your home and environment, a certain size of dog should come to mind.
 A dog’s size is important to consider when either adopting or buying a dog from a breeder.

-Rescue organizations and shelters won’t always be able to anticipate a dog’s final size, as they likely don’t know the dog’s parents and lineage but they can give you their best information.
-If you adopt through a breed-specific rescue, the staff there should be able to give you their best guess of the dog’s final size.
+Rescue organizations and shelters won’t always be able to anticipate a dog’s final size, as they likely don’t know the dog’s parents and lineage, but they can give you their best information.
+If you adopt through a breed-specific rescue, the staff there should be able to provide you with their best guess of the dog’s final size.